Peripheral Artery Disease (PAD)

 Aneurysms can often be repaired with a minimally invasive catheter procedure using a thin tube, though surgical repair is sometimes needed.

-Between our Cardiac Care and Vein Care Center teams, we offer traditional surgery, including open aortic surgery, bypass for peripheral arterial disease, and carotid endarterectomy.
+Between our Vascular and Vein Care Center teams, we offer traditional surgery, including open aortic surgery, bypass for peripheral arterial disease, and carotid endarterectomy.
 Our vascular surgeons often collaborate with specialists in cardiothoracic surgery and neurology, providing a multidisciplinary approach to disease management.

 What Sets Us Apart?

-UR Medicine is a referral center for the most complex cardiac and vascular surgeries, which means other hospitals in the Rochester area send their most challenging cases to us.
-These other hospitals trust us because UR Medicine leads the region in the number and scope of specialized services for this type of care.
+UR Medicine is a referral center for the most complex cardiac and vascular surgeries, which means other hospitals send their most challenging cases to us.
+These other hospitals trust us because UR Medicine leads the Rochester metropolitan area and Western New York in the number and scope of specialized services for this type of care.

-As the only academic medical center in the area, we’re involved in research studies of the latest treatments.
+As part of an academic medical center, we’re involved in research studies of the latest treatments.
 So our patients’ care can be based on the very latest findings.

-We also offer the most minimally invasive options in the region, which reduce pain, length of hospital stays, and risk of infection.
+We also offer complex minimally invasive options which reduce pain, length of hospital stays, and risk of infection.
 UR Medicine’s advanced surgical facilities give patients access to specialized options like endovascular aortic repair (EVAR) and transcarotid artery stenting (TCAR).

 Providers